MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

    public static void main(String[] args) throws InterruptedException {
       EventQueue eventQueue = EventQueue.getInstance();

-      // Get the unique type to register your listener.
-      // eventType must be stored if you want to offer an event from the Java API. eventType = eventQueue.getNewType();

       // Create and register a listener.
-      eventQueue.registerListener(new ExampleListener(), eventType);
+      // eventType must be stored if you want to offer an event from the Java API. eventType = eventQueue.registerListener(new ExampleListener());

       // Send eventType to the C world. initialize(eventType);
    }

    /**
    * This native method will take the event type as an entry and store it in the C world.
    */
-   public static native void initialize(int type);
+   public static native void setupNativeEventType(int type);

 Standard event